Company Offsites Are Back — Here’s How To Use Them To Unite Your Hybrid Teams

-Remember when you could walk down the hall and bump into your coworkers?
+Remember when you could always walk down the hall and bump into your coworkers?
 Having impromptu run-ins allowed people to have quick conversations about a project or catch up about life.
 As more companies maintain hybrid and remote workplaces, those moments can get lost to highly scheduled video meetings and longer working hours that can lead to loneliness and anxiety.
 This is why we need company offsites now more than ever.

 “We need to redefine why we gather, how we gather, and what we gather for,” said Jen Fisher, chief well-being officer for Deloitte US.
 “If we are gathering simply to sit in a room and do work, that’s a no go.”